OfficeDev/M365Bootcamp-TeamsOneProductivityHub/README.md

-# Build “One Productivity Hub” using Microsoft Teams and Microsoft Graph Toolkit
+# Build a “One Productivity Hub” solution using Microsoft Teams and Microsoft Graph Toolkit

 ## Summary